Heathrow Early Careers Innovation Competition is now open for entries!

 To help deliver this expansion and uncover innovative solutions, New Civil Engineer in partnership with Heathrow is excited to launch an early careers competition, to encourage the next generation of engineers, contractors and suppliers to push the boundaries of design and delivery of aviation infrastructure and assets.

-This new national initiative aims to shine a spotlight on emerging talent in aviation engineering and construction, inviting early career professionals to submit their ideas that could dramatically improve the delivery of construction and engineering for airports.
-The solutions can range from new terminal designs that save on material use, through to runway resurfacing with longer life sustainable materials but all submissions should aim to deliver improvements in the following key areas.
+Heathrow are inviting early career professionals currently employed in aviation supply chain firms to submit their ideas to improve the delivery of aviation infrastructure.
+The solutions can range from new terminal designs that save on material use, through to runway resurfacing with longer life sustainable materials but all submissions should aim to deliver improvements in the following key areas:

 Heathrow are looking for improvements in:

-• Project and programme delivery
+- Project and programme delivery

-• Enhanced productivity
+- Enhanced productivity

-• Cost savings
+- Cost savings

-• Sustainability
+- Sustainability

 Successful entrants will be shortlisted and join multidisciplinary teams to work a single idea up into a real-life solution that could be deployed as part of Heathrow’s expansion.